moosyu/moosyu.github.io/src/pages/guides/mushroom_noodles.md

     }
 </style>

-I'm no chef so if you're reading this for a good recipe click off now, this is just for me because I've fucked this easy ass dish up twice now because I keep forgetting to half the ingredients in the recipe I read.
+I'm no chef, so if you're reading this for a good recipe click off now.
+This is just for me because I've fucked this easy ass dish up twice now because I keep forgetting to half the ingredients in the recipe I read.

 ## Ingredients: